-ARMv8-M Security Extensions are not supported when building Read-Only Position-Independent (ROPI) and Read-Write Position-Independent (RWPI) images.
+The Armv8-M Security Extension is not supported when building Read-Only Position-Independent (ROPI) and Read-Write Position-Independent (RWPI) images.

-To build an image that runs in the Secure state you must include the <arm\cmse.h> header in your code, and compile using the armclang -mcmse command-line option.
+To build an image that runs in the Secure state you must include the <arm_cmse.h> header in your code, and compile using the armclang -mcmse command-line option.
 Compiling in this way makes the following features available:

 - The Test Target, TT, instruction.

 - TT instruction intrinsics.

 - Non-secure function pointer intrinsics.

-- The \\attribute\\((cmse\nonsecure\call)) and \\attribute\\((cmse\nonsecure\entry)) function attributes.
+- The attribute((cmse_nonsecure_call)) and attribute((cmse_nonsecure_entry)) function attributes.